tc39/proposal-temporal/civildatetime.md

 The initial value of CivilDateTime.prototype is the intrinsic object %CivilDateTimePrototype%.
 This property has the attributes {[[Writable]]: false, [[Enumerable]]: false, [[Configurable]]: false}.

 #### CivilDateTime.plus (data)
 The abstract operation plus takes as an argument a Map Object with a range of 1 to 8 key/value pairs, inclusive.
 The keys may not be duplicated and may be any combination of "year", "month", "day", "hour", "minute", "second", "millisecond", and "nanosecond".
 The values must be of the Number type and may be positive or negative integers.
-The CivilDateTime operation uses Gregorian pro-leptic calendar computation.
+If the sum of the current value and the argument value exceeds the range of allowable values for the given unit, increment the next unit.
+CivilDateTime calculations uses Gregorian pro-leptic calendar computation.

 When the plus function is called, the following steps are taken: